 In 2009 the duo released a Halloween-themed vinyl 45 record, Zombie Boogie, followed by another, Rock ‘n’ Roll Ghoul, in 2010.
 They have also put out digital singles, including “Oh Sh*t, It’s Christmastime,” “Batratspidercrab,” “Rain, Remember.”

 In 2012 the band rebranded themselves as Krekel and Whoa.
-Their sound and instrumentation has continued to metamorphose, such as when Ami switched from ukulele to guitar and keyboard.
-Their current flexible format, alternating between acoustic and electric set ups, allows them to cater their performances to fit a wide range of situations.
-The duo’s most recent release, an EP entitled Warm Up Bones, came out in 2018.
+Over time, the sound and instrumentation has continued to metamorphose, such as when Ami switched from ukulele to guitar and keyboard.
+They have established a flexible format, alternating between acoustic and electric set ups, which allows them to cater their performances to fit a range of situations.

-Today, Krekel and Whoa does not tour often, as Asheville’s growth has created a market that allows Jason to have a flourishing local career playing with multiple bands (including Krekel and Whoa).
-When not playing music, Ami spends her time on freelance writing and community activism.
-You can find out more about their work here at jasonkrekel.com and at amiworthen.com.
+Today, Krekel and Whoa does not tour often, as Krekel has an established local career playing with multiple bands (including Krekel and Whoa).
+When not playing music, Ami spends her time on writing and community collaborations.
+You can find out more on this website and at amiworthen.com.

 A project fueled by love, Krekel and Whoa looks forward to more years of creativity and connecting with their treasured listeners.